Best General Liability Insurance Companies for Small Businesses in Connecticut

 • Do you provide services at venues hosting waterfront weddings or corporate events?

-Most Connecticut small businesses carry $1 million per occurrence and $2 million aggregate limits, though the right amount depends on your industry.
+Most Connecticut small businesses carry $1 million per occurrence and $2 million aggregate limits.
+The right amount depends on your industry.
 Contractors bidding on commercial projects often need higher limits.
-Home-based consultants may need lower limits paired with professional liability coverage.
-Set your baseline coverage before you start comparing insurers.
+Home-based consultants typically need lower limits paired with professional liability coverage.
+Set your baseline before comparing insurers.

 2. 2